lmuntaner/tech-introduction-product-people/docs/networking/auth.md

 ### Get the token

 This is what the login is for.
-In the login is the only time that the user is expected to send the password.
+The only time that the password is sent is in the login process.

+In a typical login process the client would send a *username* and *password* as part of a POST request.

-The response of a *login* contains a token.
-Which can be used in further requests to authenticate the user.
+The response of that request would contain a token in the body.
+This token can be used in further requests to authenticate the user.